Loading

 Mailbird, our pick for the best Windows email client

 With that said, I'd be remiss not to mention one of Mailbird's stand-out non-email features: third-party integrations.
-Depending on your subscription, you can add personal apps (like WhatsApp and Instagram) and productivity apps (like Slack, Dropbox, and Google Calendar) as their own panes in Mailbird, so you can configure your ultimate productivity setup.
+Depending on your subscription, you can add personal apps (like WhatsApp and Instagram) and productivity apps (like ChatGPT, Slack, Dropbox, and Google Calendar) as their own panes in Mailbird, so you can configure your ultimate productivity setup.

 Best free email client for Mac